This post may contain affiliate links.

 It certainly is.

-I’ve made this recipe a couple of times now: first for this crostini and again as dip for a birthday party vegetable platter. (the little toasts in front of it are the Apple, Fig Jam & Pecorino version from this post and homemade salty black licorice is in the back right).
+I've made this recipe a couple of times now: first for this crostini and again as dip for a birthday party vegetable platter. (the little toasts in front of it are the Apple Crostini and homemade salty black licorice is in the back right).

 I can't explain why this flavor combination is magic, but it is: feta, fresh lemon juice and zest, garlic, olive oil, crushed red pepper.
 It's creamy, salty, zesty, spicy and, not an overstatement to say it's inspiring.
 Next I have in mind to stir in spinach for a ravioli filling.
 Or maybe layer it with artichokes to make a lasagna.
 Or I could mix in pine nuts to stuff roasted red peppers.
 See what I mean?

 You can mix this up in just a few minutes using your food processor and it can be made a day in advance.
 Just the sort of thing to have on hand for the festivities and visitors in the months ahead.

 Feta and Lemon Crostini

 - 12 slices baguette ½-inch thick

 - ½ lemon juice and zest (if desired, reserve some of the zest for sprinkling over the crostini at the end)

 - ¼ cup extra-virgin olive oil plus more for serving and drizzling crostini before baking